 Two consolidated joint ventures, engaged in homebuilding and land development activities, were determined to be VIEs and the Predecessor was deemed to be the primary beneficiary under ASC Topic 810.
-LGI Fund III Holdings, LLC was formed March 31, 2013, and LGI Homes Group, LLC was the managing member; this entity became a wholly-owned subsidiary of the Company on November 13, 2013, as a result of the Company's acquisition of the non-controlling interests in the joint venture as part of the Reorganization Transactions (See Note 1).
-LGI Homes-Sterling Lakes, LLC was formed in 2010, and LGI Homes Corporate, LLC was the managing member.
-LGI Homes-Sterling Lakes, LLC had income attributable to non-controlling interests of \$0.2 million for the year ended December 31, 2012, and was closed out prior to December 31, 2012.
+LGI Fund III Holdings, LLC was formed March 31, 2013, and LGI Homes Group, LLC was the managing member; this entity became a wholly-owned subsidiary of us on November 13, 2013, as a result of our acquisition of the non-controlling interests in the joint venture as part of the Reorganization Transactions (See Note 1).